githwxi/ATS-Xanadu/docgen/SYNTAX/XanaduConcreteSyntax.md

   been supported elsewhere.
 - <code>$raise</code>:
   for raising a run-time exception (which may be caught by a handler).
-Xanadu supports the use of exceptions for changing control-flow in program execution.
+Xanadu supports the use of exceptions for altering control-flow in program execution.
 - <code>$tup</code>:
   for forming a boxed tuple.
-Note that $tup$ is resolved to either $tup_t or $tup_vt.
+Note that $tup is resolved to either $tup_t or $tup_vt.
 - <code>$tup_t</code>: for forming a boxed tuple containing no linear components.
 - <code>$tup_vt</code>:
   for forming a boxed tuple that may contain linear components.
 The formed tuple is